0xh3xa/x86-Assembly-Programming-from-ground-up/README.md

 ### x86-Assembly-Programming-from-ground-up

-Assembly code from book Programming form group up include code for each chapter.
+Assembly code from the book Programming form group up includes code for each chapter.

 ### How  to run?